-In her book Generation Me, Dr. Jean Twenge, author, speaker, and professor of psychology, states three theories as the major reasons for the rise in anxiety disorders in America:
+In her book Generation Me, Dr. Jean Twenge, author, speaker, and professor of psychology, states three theories as to the major reasons for the rise in anxiety disorders in America:

-- Individuals being more self-centered and focused on money, fame and image; and
+Individuals being more self-centered and focused on money, fame, and image; and

-In order to break this cycle of anxiety and stress, researchers recommend that you start your day with meditation.
+To break this cycle of anxiety and stress, researchers recommend that you start your day with meditation.
 Meditation helps you generate a sense of positivity and calmness as you prepare mentally for the day's challenges.

 To prevent this from happening, prepare for the next day by getting things ready the previous night.
 Small things, like selecting your clothes for the next day or preparing lunch and breakfast menu options, can greatly help reduce your anxiety.

-Negative thoughts generate a lot of stress, which, in turn, causes a lot of anxiety.
-The fear and worry leading to an even, like an exam, meeting or presentation, will cause you to feel anxious.
-Prayer helps dispel all of these negative thoughts and creates a sense of optimism.
-Mentally surrendering your thoughts and actions gives you the confidence and assurance that your day will go well; thus, this causes your anxieties to decrease.
+Apart from meditating, spending a few minutes in prayer is a great way to combat anxiety, according to studies.
+Negative thoughts generate a lot of stress, which, in turn, cause a lot of anxiety.
+The fear and worry leading up to an event, like an exam, meeting, or presentation, can cause you to feel anxious.
+Prayer helps dispel all these negative thoughts and fear and creates a sense of optimism.
+Mentally surrendering your thoughts, fear, and actions gives you the confidence and assurance that your day will go well; thus, this causes your anxieties to decrease.